SondagesPro/LS-radioToStarRating/README.md

 ## Installation

+This plugin need LimeSurvey 3.0 and up.
+This plugin was tested on 3.25 and 5.0.7.

+With LimeSurvey version lesser than 3.0 : you must use [legacy](https://gitlab.com/SondagesPro/QuestionSettingsType/radioToStarRating/tree/legacy) branch.

 ### Via GIT

-- Go to your LimeSurvey Directory (version up to 3.0)
+- Go to your LimeSurvey Directory
 - Clone with Submodule in plugins/radioToStarRating directory : `git clone https://gitlab.com/SondagesPro/QuestionSettingsType/radioToStarRating.git radioToStarRating`

 ### Via ZIP dowload

 - Download <http://dl.sondages.pro/radioToStarRating.zip>
 - Extract : `unzip radioToStarRating.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey